 How to Optimise Your LinkedIn Profile in 20 Steps – Part 1

-This is the first in a 2 part series of 20 points on optimising your LinkedIn profile.
-Updated for 2017/2018.
+This is the first in a 2 part series of 20 points on optimizing your LinkedIn profile.
+Updated for 2022.

 Click on each point for more details.

 Set your LinkedIn privacy settings for maximum visibility:

 Privacy isn’t one of the things that you need to be protecting when using LinkedIn to find employment.
 Make sure your privacy settings allow everyone to be able to read and search your profile.
 Since LinkedIn is a social network, it is about sharing information about you.
 Keeping things private won’t help your chances of being found for that next big career break.

 Make sure your privacy settings are configured so you can be easily discovered.

 Some privacy settings are more important to get right than others.
 If you’re not sure how to change your profile settings, visit this article for tips and how to check your Who’s Viewed Your Profile setting (although this is partly determined by the viewer’s own privacy settings).

 Optimising your profile, member feed visibility, Twitter feed settings, profile views and understanding about authorising and removing applications are important factors in getting privacy settings right.

 LinkedIn allows you to set a “vanity” or “custom” url for your public profile url.
 This is another great way to make sure you are found as this ensures your name and page are a lot more search engine friendly.
 Follow these steps to set your custom url.
 Try to keep it as close to your name as possible.